tavisit/PC_Benchmark/README.md

   * Implement the GUI classes
   * Write the implementation in documentation
 - Until 14th December:
-  * Write Design of the Service in documentation
-  * Implement the service benchmark classes
-  * Write the implementation in documentation
   * Finalize the documentation
 - Present the project on the 14th December
 <div style="page-break-after: always;"></div>